 The biodiversity of our planet is under threat from human activities.
 The complex ecosystems they live in are being destroyed by deforestation and pollution.
 Conservation efforts are attempting to stem the loss of biodiversity, particularly in the world's ecological hotspots.

-Biodiversity and conservation resources
+Biodiversity Resources and Treaties

 There are many NGOs and UN organisations engaged with the conservation of biodiversity.
+There are also a number of living resources treaties which have a direct impact on conservation efforts around the world.

 - CITES: Convention on International Trade in Endangered Species